szstonelee/gointernal/readme.md

 ## Golang interface assign and assertion

-Golang interface is something which run not as simple as the code looks like, for example
+Golang interface is implicit and does a lot of complicated stuff under hood.

+Normally, We use interface for assignment and assertion, e.g.

 ```
 // NOTE: the following code is pseduo